benjaminion/upgrading-ethereum-book/src/book.md

 Related resources:
   - An [SSZ encoding diagram](https://github.com/protolambda/eth2-docs#ssz-encoding) by Protolambda.
-  - Formal verification of the SSZ specification:[Notes](https://github.com/ConsenSys/eth2.0-dafny/blob/master/wiki/ssz-notes.md), [Code](https://github.com/ConsenSys/eth2.0-dafny/tree/master/src/dafny/ssz).
+  - Formal verification of the SSZ specification: [Notes](https://github.com/ConsenSys/eth2.0-dafny/blob/master/wiki/ssz-notes.md), [Code](https://github.com/ConsenSys/eth2.0-dafny/tree/master/src/dafny/ssz).
   - An excellent [SSZ explainer](https://rauljordan.com/2019/07/02/go-lessons-from-writing-a-serialization-library-for-ethereum.html) by Raul Jordan with a deep dive into implementing it in Golang.
 (Note that the specific library referenced in the article has now been [deprecated](https://github.com/prysmaticlabs/go-ssz) in favour of [fastssz](https://github.com/ferranbt/fastssz).)
   - Interactive SSZ serialiser/deserialiser [by ChainSafe](https://simpleserialize.com/) with all the containers for Phase&nbsp;0 and Altair available to play with.